Guy Holmes (psychologist)

-Guy Holmes was a clinical psychologist in the UK known for his work in the area of critical and community psychology, in particular Psychology in the Real World, a type of social action group work that influenced theory and practice in community psychology.
+Guy Holmes was a clinical psychologist in the UK known for his work in the area of critical and community psychology, in particular Psychology in the Real World, a type of social action group work that influenced theory and practice community psychology.

 Early career

 Holmes was known for working alongside psychiatric service users in group facilitation, social action projects, NHS work and research.
 This type of work, exemplified by the phrase ‘doing things with, rather than to, people’ and by his collaborative books This is Madness and This is Madness Too, were seen as radical in the 1990s but are now part of mainstream UK Government policy in terms of service user involvement, with most British Mental Health Trusts proclaiming that ‘service users are at the heart of everything we do.’
 This is Madness was reviewed as a 'who's who of the new anti-psychiatry movement', and became a core text on many mental health professional training courses.
 It enabled prominent members of the service user/survivor movement to publish their work in a textbook for the first time.